xmeye/openplatform-docs/docs/en/NetSDKWindows-Commonproblem.md

     Answer：You can obtain all preset points of the device of the ball player through the command E_SDK_CFG_PTZPRESET, and obtain all the cruise routes and all preset point information of the ball machine by command E_SDK_CFG_PTZTOUR.
 </div>

-## 五、Configuration settings and save questions
+## Configuration settings and save questions

 <div style="color:red;margin-left:20px;">
   1.Video configuration problem